BabaSanfour/harms-risks-military-ai.github.io/index.md

 # Accessibility and ticket waivers

 We are dedicated to making this workshop accessible by offering wheelchair access, a sensory-friendly space, and ticket waivers for those facing financial barriers, with additional accommodations available upon request.
-Please check the [Accessibility](_pages/accessibility.md) page
+Please check the [Accessibility](_pages/accessibility.md) page for more details.

 ---